Phil Mickelson: 2011–2013

-2012: 40th career PGA Tour win

 Mickelson made his 2012 debut at the Humana Challenge and finished tied for 49th.
 He missed the cut at the Farmers Insurance Open after shooting rounds of 77 and 68.
 In the final round of the AT&T Pebble Beach National Pro-Am, Mickelson rallied from six shots back, winning the tournament by two strokes with a final-round score of 8-under 64 and a four-round total of 269.
 The win marked his 40th career victory on the PGA Tour.
 The following week at Riviera Country Club, Mickelson lost the Northern Trust Open in a three-way playoff.
 He had held the lead or a share of it from day one until the back nine on Sunday when Bill Haas posted the clubhouse lead at seven under par.
 Mickelson holed a 27-foot birdie putt on the final regulation hole to force a playoff alongside Haas and Keegan Bradley.
 Haas however won the playoff with a 40-foot birdie putt on the second playoff hole.
 The second-place finish moved Mickelson back into the world's top 10.

 Mickelson finished tied for third at the Masters.
 After opening the tournament with a two-over-par 74, he shot 68–66 in the next two rounds and ended up one stroke behind leader Peter Hanson by Saturday night.
 Mickelson had a poor start to his fourth round, scoring a triple-bogey when he hit his ball far to the left of the green on the par-3 4th hole, hitting the stand and landing in a bamboo plant.
 This ended up being Mickelson's only score over par in the whole round, and he ended with a score of eight-under overall.
 Earlier in the tournament, he received widespread praise for being present to watch Jack Nicklaus, Arnold Palmer, and Gary Player hit the ceremonial opening tee-shots, nearly seven hours before Mickelson's own tee time.